 But I would definitely want something with a few more features like a quick disconnect.

 However, for an included mount this one really isn’t bad.

 I’m not a huge fan of the single Torx screw used for tightening the mount to the rail.

 If your optic budget is $300+ then I’d say go for something like the EOTech HWS optics.

 But if it’s sub $300 this optic not only is on the lower end of your budget, so you save a few bucks, but it is a performer.

 I’d highly recommend buying the Romeo 5 it has the features you want and fits your budget range.
-Sig Sauer makes a wide range of products included the Sig P938 and the Sig P320 X5 Legion, which we have reviewed as well!
+Sig Sauer makes a wide range of products including the Sig P938 and the Sig P320 X5 Legion, which we have reviewed as well!